marxcerqueira/Kaggle-HighValue-Custormers-Identification/README.md

 My strategy to solve this challenge was the IoT method which means:

 **Input**
+1. Business Problem:
+    - Find the most valuable customers to join the Champions program;
+2. Dataset
+    - Ecommerce sales data for the period of one year (Nov 2016 to Dec 2017).

 **Output**
+1. A dashboard with customers segmentation with those who will join the Champions program;

+2. Report with the anserws for the business questions

 **Tasks**

+* **Who are the eligible people to participate in the Champions program?** -- What does being **eligible** mean?
+What is a **high-value customers** for the company?
+We assumed that a high-value customers are those with good Lifetime Value (LTV).

+* **How many customers will be part of the loyalty group?** -- After find the Champions Cluster count how many customers are in the Champions group. -- Evaluete the percentage of the Champions customers from the total base.

+* **What are the main characteristics of these customers?** -- After find the Champions Cluster describe the Champions customers in terms of avarage purchase characteristics.

+* **What is the percentage of revenue contribution that comes from the Champions?**  -- After find the Champions Cluster determine its gross revenue contribution and the total gross revenue for all clusters.

+* **What are the conditions for a person to be eligible for Champions?** -- Define the periodicity of the model (1 month, 3 months...) -- Customer "performance" is close to the average of the Champions cluster -- Define performance metric.

+* **What are the conditions for a person to be removed from Champions?** -- Define the periodicity of the model (1 month, 3 months...) -- The person must be dissimilar to a person in the group.

+* **What are the guarantees that the Champions program is better than the rest of the base?**
+    - A/B Test

+* **What actions can the marketing team take to increase sales?**
+    - Discount;
+    - Purchase preference;
+    - Free shipping;
+    - Invites to visit the company, etc.

 ### Project Cycle
 The main ideia here is to add value to the business as soon as possible in each cycle of the project.